Beluki/License/README.md

   generic "LICENSE" name at the top.

 The full text is available in the [Documentation][] folder.
 To use it, copy the License file and include it in your project.
+The License is of course licensed under itself.

 [Documentation]: https://github.com/Beluki/License/tree/master/Documentation
 [WTFPL]: http://www.wtfpl.net